 Trinity International University (TIU) is composed of a liberal arts college, a divinity school, a graduate school, and a law school in California.
-Trinity is the educational ministry of the Evangelical Free Church of America; its main campus is located in Deerfield, Illinois, with regional centers in Chicago, Illinois, in Davie, Florida, and in Santa Ana, California.
+Trinity is the educational ministry of the Evangelical Free Church of America; its main campus is located in Deerfield, Illinois, with regional centers in Chicago, Illinois, in Miramar and Kendall in Florida, and in Santa Ana, California.

 Trinity International University is affiliated with the EFCA, an association of some 1,500 autonomous and interdependent churches and church plants united by a mutual commitment to serve the Lord Jesus Christ under the guidance of the Holy Spirit and obedience to the Word of God.
 The EFCA is seeking to fulfill the Great Commission which Christ has entrusted to His Church.
 The growing ministry of the EFCA currently extends to some 50 countries of the world.